8emezzo/iphone-photo-copier/README.md

 # iPhone Photo Copier

-A Python program to copy all photos from iPhone to Windows.
+A Python program to copy all photos from iPhone to Windows via MTP protocol.

 ## Requirements